About the Garden

 The Eugene G. Sander Ramada is one of the primary features of the Garden, providing a sheltered gathering space for activities.
 The Ramada was dedicated in 2013 to former President Sander, who served as the 20th President of the University of Arizona from 2011 to 2012.
 Sander was also the Vice Provost and Dean of the University's College of Agriculture and Life Sciences.
 His goal was to further the mission of the University by improving life for the people of Arizona and beyond – through education, research, creative expression, and community engagement, goals also shared by the Community Garden.

 Interested in getting your own row?
 Rows are open to everyone.
-You can submit a request through our Google Form or call 520-621-7870 and one of our Garden Managers will get back to you as soon as they are able.
+You can submit a request by filling out our online form and one of our Garden Managers will get back to you as soon as they are able.
 Prices will be provided by the Garden Managers.